microsoftgraph/msgraph-sdk-design/tasks/FileUploadTask.md

 Json Schema with a generic type for the object:

-- In case only an id is provided by the response, it'll be set as the id of the object.
+- In case only an id is provided by the response, it'll be set as the id of the responseBody.
-- In case a location header is returned by the service, the property will be set and the object will be left null.
+- In case a location header is returned by the service, the property will be set and the responseBody will be left null.

 ```json
 {